Health System Impact Fellowship: Information Webinar for Applicants

 January 15, 2026 | Opportunities for undergraduate students to consider graduate studies or a research career by providing research work experience. $6K plus host institution contribution.
 See UBC information here. | |

-February 2026 (TBA) | Supports health researchers in the training phase of their careers to contribute to the success of BC’s health research landscape.
-Salary support for PDFs or health professional researchers. $60K/year for up to 3 years.
-The 2026 program is TBA. | |
+January 29, 2026 | Supports health researchers in the training phase of their careers to contribute to the success of BC’s health research landscape.
+Salary support for PDFs or health professional researchers. $60K/year for up to 3 years. | |

-March 2026 (TBA) | A flagship CIHR funding program.
+March 4, 2026 | A flagship CIHR funding program.
 Designed to capture ideas with the greatest potential for important advances in fundamental or applied health-related knowledge, health care, health systems or health outcomes.
-The Spring 2026 program is TBA. | |
+A registration is required by Feb 4, 2026. | |

 April 2026 (TBA) | CIHR-IHDCYH Operating Grant: New Investigator | Support for new investigators (also referred to by CIHR as ECRs) for research that has the potential for significant impact on children's health outcomes.
 Typically $100K/year for up to 3 years (TBA). |